yecril71pl/cpp-docs.pl-pl/docs/standard-library/back-insert-iterator-class.md

 ### <a name="parameters"></a>Parametry

-`val` Wartość, która ma zostać wstawiony do kontenera.
+*Val* wartość ma zostać wstawiony do kontenera.

 ### <a name="return-value"></a>Wartość zwracana